Cindyzzz616/YouLingo/README.md

 - A button to save the video.

 ### Saving Videos
-Saved videos can be retrieved under a My Videos tab.
+Saved videos can be retrieved under a "My Videos" tab.
 This encourages users to review videos to ensure sufficient repetition.
 [intended but not implemented] Videos would be considered as complete after a custom number of replays and the user would be allowed to add newer, more challenging videos to their rotation.